Clinton-Davis/focus_fitness/testing.md

 The Admin
 As the admin, I expect to be able to log in from any page.
-As admin, I expect to be able to see all the different sections of the website.
-As admin, I expect to be able to add, edit, delete products, blogs, programs as needed.
+As admin, I expect to be able to add, edit, delete products, blogs, programs and  memberships as needed.
-As admin, I expect to be able to change user memberships.
-As admin, I expect to be able to put products out of stock and show this in the shop.
+As admin, I expect to be able to put products out of stock and on special.
-As admin, I expect to be able to put products on special offers.
-As admin, I would like that if a staff member did not put the right ‘was’ price of the product that only the price would be shown.
+As admin, I would like that if a staff member did not put the right ‘was’ price of the product that only the ‘price’ would be shown.
 As admin, I would like to be able to see what products have had the most views and heights As admin, I would like to be able to see all the orders that have taken place.
 As admin, I expect to see a ‘No Image’ image if there is no image for a product.